davidwkaiser/daily-tarot/README.md

 This app is currently running on a local host.

 Upgrades to this include:
--Add all 78 cards [currently includes all Major Arcana, Wands and Cups]
+-Add all 78 cards [DONE]
--Allow for the possibility of inverted cards [DONE!]
+-Allow for the possibility of inverted cards [DONE, with graphics, too!]
 -Add JPGs  [DONE]
 -Deploy  [DONE, you can see it here: https://daily-tarot.herokuapp.com]
--Add key words for the card
+-Add key words for the card [started]
 -Run as a cron job daily
 -Mail the card to the user in a nicely formatted HTML email, automatically